Sign up

 Step 4: Register Your Application

-In the Firebase dashboard, register your Android and/or iOS application.
-In this example, we will deal with only implementing push notifications for Android apps.
+Register your Android or iOS application in the Firebase dashboard.
+In this example, we'll implement push notifications for Android apps.

 Screenshot of registering an app in Firebase